-Once a year, the Center for Non-profit Management will select one individual employed by a non-profit entity for admission as a student for the certificate program in conflict management for whom tuition will be waived.
-For further details, contact the ICM director or the Nashville Center for nonprofit Management.
-Other scholarship opportunities exist for qualified students upon application and approval by the ICM director.
+Once a year, the Center for Non-profit Management will select two individuals employed by a non-profit entity for admission as a student for the certificate program in conflict management for whom tuition will be waived.
+For further details, contact the ICM managing director or the Nashville Center for nonprofit Management.